arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-1-What-is-Data-Architecture/ReadMe.md

 **understand established and emerging data technologies.** - areas - columnar and NoSQL databases, predictive analytics, data visualization, and unstructured data.

-**Communication and political savvy.** Data architects need people skills.
-They must be articulate, persuasive, and good salespeople, Lambert says, and they must conceive and portray the big data picture to others
+**Communication and political savvy.** Data architects need people skills. - articulate, persuasive, and good sales people, Lambert says, and they must conceive and portray the big picture to others

 Data architecture goes way beyond database design.
 Technology is a big part of the role, but **providing solutions to business problems**, that is what is at the heart of data architecture.